pdunlea/homelab/README.md

 3: install git and run the setup, this will create an NFS mount to the truenas server
 4: Go to Datacenter -> Storage and add a link to the truenas NFS
 5: Go to backups and create a backup for all VMs pointing to the truenas store
-6: For any VM needing access to the NAS, run the following command
+6: For any CT needing access to the NAS, run the following command
 * pct set <id> -mp0 /mnt/pve/truenas1,mp=/mnt/nas_share

 ### Uptime Kuma